static2601/sourcecraft/README.md

 # Updated for Minecraft 1.21.5

-More info and a development branch release coming soon.

 # sourcecraft

 an easy to use Minecraft to Source Engine Converter.
 It converts a given piece of Minecraft World into a map in